arunkoshy/arunkoshy.github.io/_posts/2021-04-27-unspoken-truths.markdown

 k) Assemble a set of elders with virtue and stick with them across decades given the grace.
 I was fortunate.. this was another one that I got very, very right.
 They will represent the true market, one that is not a voting machine.. but the weighing machine.

-For the remaining two, I hold those close to chest.
-They cost a fair quid and I suspect everybody has to pay a price.
+The remaining two, I hold those close to chest.
+They cost a fair bit and I suspect everybody has to pay a price.
 Happy trails.

 #### _references_